prayash.io

 Anyway, we decided to just grab a vacant lot at a nearby RV park because it was too late to hunt around for a campsite.
 The next morning, we headed straight for Angel’s Landing.

 It wasn’t as scary as the ultra wide-angle videos on YouTube make it seem.
-The exposure definitely sends chills down your spine, but there was plenty of guardrails and chains to hold onto the entire way so it never felt like “the most dangerous hike” to me.
-Views of Zion Canyon were fantastic and we enjoyed one of our favorite snacks, Kurkure, at the top.
+The exposure definitely sends chills down your spine, but there were plenty of guardrails and chains to hold onto the entire way.
+Views of the entire Zion Canyon were fantastic and we enjoyed one of our favorite snacks, Kurkure, at the top.

 We hastily rushed over to Bryce Canyon to spend the next couple of nights there.